Petal, 2022

 Three different concepts created to solve for AutoPay UX issues.

-Concept 3: Fold into the bottom of the card
+Nestle the feature into a box at the bottom of the card

 Iteration